-The OAE will award Section 225 grant funds for corrections education and education of institutionalized individuals using the same Request for Proposal (RFP) process and timeline described for Section 231 funds; see Adult Education and Literacy Activities (Section 203 of WIOA) above.
-The OAE will award multi-year (5 year) grants to eligible providers through a competitive RFP.
+The OAE will award Section 225 grant funds for corrections education and education of institutionalized individuals using the same Request for Application (RFA) process and timeline described for Section 231 funds.
+The OAE will award multi-year grants to eligible providers through a competitive RFA.
 The review of applications will include evaluation based on the 13 considerations outlined in Title II of WIOA.
 All applications will be evaluated using the same rubric and scoring criteria.
 Special consideration will be given to eligible applicants indicating priority to serving individuals who are likely to leave the correctional institution within five years of participation in the program.